NDIS Appeals: External Review (updated 12 February 2024)

 While may feel like you are at the end of your tether, at law that is not the end of it.

-You are entitled to ‘appeal’ the decision to the Administrative Appeals Tribunal (AAT).
-This article provides an overview of the AAT appeals or ‘external review’ process.
+You are entitled to ‘appeal’ the decision to the Administrative Review Tribunal (ART).
+This article provides an overview of the ART appeals or ‘external review’ process.

-The AAT is an independent body established under the Administrative Appeals Tribunal Act 1975 (Cth) (AAT Act) and commenced operations on 1 July 1976.
+The ART is an independent body (which replaced the former Administrative Appeals Tribunal) established under the Administrative Review Tribunal Act 2024 (Cth) (ART Act) and commenced operations on 14 October 2024.

 It conducts merits review of administrative decisions made under Commonwealth laws, including NDIS, social security, taxation and migration laws.